 Last month, AMD announced the launch of its third generation of Ryzen CPUs.
-The Ryzen 3000s (a lineup consisting of 5 different CPU models across various price-points) were announced with a massive amount of hype, and gamers around the world were waiting anxiously with anticipation for their eventual release.
+The Ryzen 3000s (a lineup consisting of five different CPU models across various price-points) were announced with a massive amount of hype, and gamers around the world were waiting anxiously with anticipation for their eventual release.

 The time came arrived and AMD did not disappoint: The Ryzen 3000 CPUs might be their biggest success yet.